 13. Proper cellphone.
 If you plan to bring your international cellphone, you should know Bolivia uses a different system than many countries.
 Read more about that below.

 14. Cameras, batteries, battery chargers, cellphone charger, electric current converter and if you use a digital camera, extra memory cards.
 The electricity in Uyuni is 220.
-I recommend a Chargepod6 as your room may have only one outlet.
+I recommend a solar charger as your room may have only one outlet.

 The impressive and diverse geography of this region and the Eduardo Avaroa national reserve offer attractions throughout the year.
 However, you should take seasonal variations into account.